This website uses cookies to help you browse on the website/ web. By using the website you agree on our policy on cookies.

 What are the speed limits in Iceland?

 Speed limits in Iceland vary according to the type of road you are on, so it is important you check signs when driving and keep within speed limits.
-As a general guide, the limits are 50 km/h in urban areas and 30km/h on residential roads.
-In rural areas, gravel roads are 80km/h and paved roads are 90 km/h.
-Extra caution should be taken on gravel roads as the loose surface can mean your tires have less traction.
+As a general guide, the speed limits in Iceland are as follows:

 The location of speed cameras in Iceland can vary.
 Some are located by the roadside, but others may be mounted in parked patrol vehicles on the side of the road.
 Many fixed, permanent speed cameras are located in the south of the island and other areas where there is a smaller police presence.
 It’s best to stay within speed limits even when there are no patrol cars around, as they are in place for your safety as well as the safety of others.